a20351766/udo.1.4.0/integration/README.rst

 Caveats, Gotchas, and Good-To-Knows
 -----------------------------------
-* The tests in this repository only exercise components that originate in the Fabric repository.
+* The tests in this repository only exercise components that originate in the UDO repository.
 * Currently, docker is only used in the ginkgo tests when using chaincode, kafka, zookeeper, or couchdb images.